balinbob/balinbob.github.io/index.md

-### Gyrc = Gnome Receiver Control
+### Gyrc = Gnome AV Receiver Control

 ##### Development Journal and Installation Help

 A quick introduction:  This is the site for an open-source project on GitHub.
 The project is a graphical application for controlling the network-connected AV receivers made by the Yamaha®(c) Corporation.
-I am currently researching the implications of using the company's name in this project, and on this journal.
-I just realized I am doing this, so please allow me today to do so.

-I was assuming the company would not object to me developing this app, since their API is public.
-I need to find out now.

 I am not in any way associated with Yamaha, other than owning two of their excellent receivers and two wireless satellite speakers.